fusion-energy/cad_to_dagmc/docs/quickstart.md

     umesh_filename="umesh.vtk",
     meshing_backend="gmsh",
 )

+# Alternatively, use material tag names instead of volume IDs:
+dagmc_filename, umesh_filename = model.export_dagmc_h5m_file(
+    filename="dagmc.h5m",
+    unstructured_volumes=["steel"],  # selects all volumes with "steel" material umesh_filename="umesh.vtk",
+    meshing_backend="gmsh",
+)
 ```

 :::{note}
 The `unstructured_volumes` parameter specifies which volumes should have a tetrahedral
 volume mesh created.
+It accepts volume IDs (int) or material tag names (str).
+Material
-By exporting both meshes in a single call, the surface triangles
+tags are resolved to all volumes that have that tag.
+By exporting both meshes in a
-of the DAGMC geometry will exactly match the boundary faces of the volume mesh.
+single call, the surface triangles of the DAGMC geometry will exactly match the
+boundary faces of the volume mesh.
 :::

 ## Using in OpenMC